kubernetes-sigs/kueue/site/content/en/docs/tasks/integrate_a_custom_job.md

 Provide your code of the controller under a dedicated directory.
 This directory need to under the `./pkg/controller/jobs/` folder.

-1. Register a new framework
+1. Register the new framework
-2. Add RBAC Authorization
+2. Add RBAC Authorization using [kubebuilder marker comments](https://book.kubebuilder.io/reference/markers/rbac.html)
     - Add RBAC Authorization for priorityclasses, events, workloads, resourceflavors and any resources you want.
-3. Implement interfaces
+3. Implement the `GenericJob` interface, and potentially other interfaces in [here](https://github.com/kubernetes-sigs/kueue/blob/main/pkg/controller/jobframework/interface.go).
     - You can click this [link](https://github.com/kubernetes-sigs/kueue/blob/main/pkg/controller/jobframework/interface.go) to check which interfaces you need to implement.